chalup/chalup.github.io/source/_posts/2014-09-28-sethasoptionsmenu-gotcha.markdown

 If you are not careful, depending on the visibility precondition you apply, you might have implemented instant crash on OS versions before Jelly Bean.
 On API level 17, the `onPrepareOptionsMenu` is called from runnable posted on some handler; on older versions the menu callbacks are called synchronously, so they are really called from `onCreate()`, which means that your Fragment is not yet fully initialized.

 What's the takeaway?
-Always test your app on wide variety of devices and OSes before the release and do not trust official Android samples.
+Always test your app on wide variety of devices and OSes before the release, do not trust official Android samples, and call `setHasOptionsMenu(true)` at the end of `onActivityCreated()`.